Esther Brandeau: Literature

 Esther's story has inspired novelists, scholars, scriptwriters, and performance artists to create different pieces about her life.
-Canadian journalist and historian Benjamin G. Sack featured a historical essay about Esther Brandeau in History of the Jews in Canada translated in 1965.
+Canadian journalist and historian Benjamin G. Sack featured a historical essay about Esther Brandeau in History of the Jews in Canada, translated in 1965.
 B.G.
-Sack would later be a credible source for Esther's story and serve as the main reference for her Dictionary of Canadian Biography which lays the foundation of what is known about Esther's life.
-There are three novels about her: Une Juive en Nouvelle-France (2000) by Pierre Lasry, Esther (2004) by Sharon E. McKay and The Tale-Teller (2012) by Susan Glickman."
+Sack would later be a credible source for Esther's story and serve as the main reference for her entry in Dictionary of Canadian Biography which lays the foundation of what is known about Esther's life.
+There are three novels about her: Une Juive en Nouvelle-France (2000) by Pierre Lasry, Esther (2004) by Sharon E. McKay and The Tale-Teller (2012) by Susan Glickman.
 The first, written in French, tells a fictionalised story of Esther's adventures prior her arrival in New France putting emphasis on her ancestors in order to finally to shed some light on her time in Quebec.
 The Tale-Teller takes readers through Esther's life as Jacques La Fargue and the obstacles Esther faced because of her race and gender.
-Susan Glickman focuses on the way Esther breaks the gender, race, and socio-economic status barriers.
-In Sharon E. McKay's Esther (2004), McKay sets the scene of life in 18th century Europe but specifically focuses one the lives of Jews and women.
-The fiction novel explains the law restrictions Jews faced and how numerous Jews were either forced to convert to Roman Catholicism or converted to escape persecution.
+It focuses on the way Esther breaks the gender, race, and socio-economic status barriers.
+Sharon E. McKay's Esther (2004) sets the scene of life in 18th century Europe but specifically focuses on the lives of Jews and women.
+This fictional novel explains the law restrictions Jews faced and how numerous Jews were either forced to convert to Roman Catholicism or converted to escape persecution.
 Jewish women in Canada lived a constrained life and were expected to take on the traditional roles according to society.
 Esther Brandeau's story provides a different perspective apart from the societal restrictions Jews and women faced.
-The Tale-Teller (2012) by Susan Glickman.

 Performance art

 Heather Hermant is a poet-scholar who works with video, installation, theatre, and analyzes the crossover between land, body, and archive.
 Hermant created a piece known as ribcage: this wide passage, based upon the first Jew to set foot into New France.
 When Heather was assigned to research an ancestor for a performance class, she explored Jewish-Canadian history which led to her discovery of Esther Brandeau's story.
 Ribcage: this wide passage highlights Esther's experience multi-crossing from a Jewish female passing as a Christian male in the 18th century.
-The predominant theme of the performance is "multi-crossing" which suggests one who passes across gender, religion, geographies, some of what Esther experienced on her journey to New France.
+The predominant theme of the performance is "multi-crossing" which suggests one who passes across gender, religion, geographies -- some of what Esther experienced on her journey to New France.
 Ribcage: this wide passage not only explores history and the unknown, but also is centered around finding a place of belonging.
 Hermant's Brandeau inspired work would be presented at Vancouver's 2010 Tremor's Festival, Le MAI in Montreal, and later be converted into a French version as well.